cego/frontend-interview-assignment/README.md

 Develop a Single Page Application (SPA).
 The SPA should contain an overview of all the games and view of a single game of those games, use the provided JSON data to produce the data you need.
 You need to solve the solution with the usage of **JavaScript** and also it needs to include usage of a **Bundling Tool**.

-It is also required to follow the frontend code convention which is located here:

 ## Requirements
 * [VueJS 2 for SPA](https://vuejs.org/)